mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 We worked with Aleph Alpha's team to assess a few different cloud providers and pick the one that would best fit the needs of the system as well as the company's long-term strategy: [StackIt](https://stackit.de/), a German cloud provider.

-We chose to rely on managed versions of Open Source software: we were able to transfer knowledge built over years of experience with these tools to Aleph Alpha's team, while still benefiting from the ease of use of a managed service.
+We chose to rely on managed versions of Open Source software.
+We were able to transfer knowledge built over years of experience with these tools to Aleph Alpha's team, while still benefiting from the ease of use of a managed service.
-At the same time, it reduced the overall infrastructure risk for the project: if we were to run into an unsolvable issue with StackIt's managed offering, we could always fall back to the Open Source version or switch to another provider.
+At the same time, it reduced the overall infrastructure risk for the project.
+If we were to run into an unsolvable issue with StackIt's managed offering, we could always fall back to the Open Source version or switch to another provider.

 The final infrastructure stack looked like this: